BenefitFinder/BenefitFinder.github.io/_articles/housing-essential-needs.md

 ### Important Limitations & Notes

-- HEN referral does **not guarantee** housing or rental assistance — funding is limited and subject to availability.
+- HEN referral does **not guarantee** housing or rental assistance as funding is limited and subject to availability.
 - If you are eligible for other higher-priority benefits (e.g. TANF, SSI), you may be disqualified from HEN.
 - You must stay below income and resource thresholds, report changes in circumstances, and complete eligibility reviews as required.
 - HEN is meant as a short-term or emergency support.
 It is not guaranteed long-term housing or ongoing rent support.